 Androgens are male hormones.
-Androgens (such as testosterone) are made in the testicles.
+Androgens such as testosterone are made in the testicles.
 Prostate cancer cells need androgens to grow.
-Reducing the amount of androgens in the body can help treat prostate cancer.
-This therapy does not cure the cancer but it can help control it.
+Reducing the amount of androgens in the body or blocking prostate cancer cells from using them can help treat prostate cancer.
+This therapy does not cure the cancer, but it can help control it.
 It may be used alone.
-Or it may be used with surgery or radiation therapy to help make these treatments more effective.
+Or it may be used with radiation therapy to help make this treatment more effective.
 Read below to learn more about this treatment.

-LHRH or GnRH agonists.
-These are medications that stop the testicles from making androgens.
+LHRH (GnRH) agonists or antagonists.
+These are medicines that stop the testicles from making androgens.
 These are injected into a muscle or just under the skin.
-This is done every few weeks or months for 1 to 2 years.
-Or they may be given with a small device put in the skin on the inside of the arm.
-This implant gives a steady dose of medication over time.
-LHRH and GnRH agonists are often used with anti-androgens (see below).
+This is done every few weeks or months.
+Or they may be given with a small device put under the skin on the inside of the arm.
+This implant gives a steady dose of medicine over time.
+LHRH agonists and antagonists are often used with anti-androgens (see below).

 Anti-androgens.
-These are medications that stop cancer cells from using androgens as a way to grow.
+These are medicines that stop cancer cells from using androgens as a way to grow.
 These come in pill form and are taken by mouth.
-They are often taken along with LHRH or GnRH agonists.
+They are often used along with other forms of hormone therapy.

-Other medications.
-These may include corticosteroids, estrogen, or anti-fungal medications.
+Other medicines.
+These may include corticosteroids, estrogens, or anti-fungal medicines.
 These can also help lower the levels of androgens in the body.
-They are used less often than the medications listed above.
+They are used less often than the medicines listed above.

 Orchiectomy.
 This is surgery to remove the testicles.
 This stops the body from making most androgens.
-Prosthetic (artificial) testicles can be placed afterward to restore the look of real testicles.
+Artificial (prosthetic) testicles can be placed afterward to give the look of real testicles.